frida/frida-website/_i18n/en/_docs/stalker.md

 BR x0
 ```

 This sort of instruction is common when calling a function pointer, or class method.
 Whilst the value of x0 can change, quite often it will actually always be the same.
 In this case, we can replace the final branch instruction with code which compares the value of x0 against our known function, and if it matches branches to the address of the instrumented copy of the code.
-This can then be followed by an unconditional branch back to the stalker engine if it doesn't match.
-So if the value of the function pointer say is changed, then the code will still work and we will re-enter stalker and instrument wherever we end up, however, if as we expect it remains unchanged then we can bypass the stalker engine altogether and go straight to the instrumented function.
+This can then be followed by an unconditional branch back to the Stalker engine if it doesn't match.
+So if the value of the function pointer say is changed, then the code will still work and we will re-enter Stalker and instrument wherever we end up.
+However, if as we expect it remains unchanged then we can bypass the Stalker engine altogether and go straight to the instrumented function.

 ## Options